VibavariG/FlowLogParser/README.md

 .
 .
 ```

+#### Additional Assumptions
+1. Input flow logs are always in Version 2 format, with values aligning with the specified columns.
+2. If a protocol number in the flow logs does not have a corresponding entry in number_ip_map.txt, its protocol code is considered an empty string and will appear as such in the output under "Port/Protocol Combination Counts."
+(This scenario is tested in test_case_2.)
+3. Case Insensitivity:
+    - All tags and protocols in the output are converted to lowercase for consistency.
+    - During test assertions, comparisons are case-insensitive, even if the expected output includes capitalized tags.

 ### Testing
 1. I have developed 2 test cases under tests/ with lookup_table_test_<number>.csv, flow_logs_test_<number>.txt and expected_output_<number>.txt.
 The test_actual_output_<number>.txt will be generated on running test.py, and it will be compared against the expected output.